KeYang89/NAI/README.md

 # Parameter‑Sweep Configurator App

-This app is a MVP that lets engineers define parameter sweeps—sets of CFD/FEA simulations to explore different input combinations.
+This app is an MVP that lets engineers define parameter sweeps—sets of CFD/FEA simulations to explore different input combinations.
 It creates, stores, plots, and previews the sweeps.
 Parameters are used to represent properties of the geometry being analyzed, such as the span, dihedral, and airfoil profile of a wing.